freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1449.1

-There should be one bike left available to rent.
+There should be two bikes left available to rent.
 Next, look at all the data in the customers table.

 #### HINTS